javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 ball.hidden = true; // (*)
 let elemBelow = document.elementFromPoint(event.clientX, event.clientY);
 ball.hidden = false;
-// elemBelow is the element below the ball.
-If it's droppable, we can handle it.
+// elemBelow is the element below the ball, may be droppable
 ```

 Please note: we need to hide the ball before the call `(*)`.
 Otherwise we'll usually have a ball on these coordinates, as it's the top element under the pointer: `elemBelow=ball`.

-We can use that code to check what we're "flying over" at any time.
+We can use that code to check what element we're "flying over" at any time.
 And handle the drop when it happens.

 An extended code of `onMouseMove` to find "droppable" elements: